vc7/note/Cocoa/2014-02-28-Dynamic-build-pattern.md

 Using `NSClassFromString()` to dynamically create and return an object by a `NSString` class name.
 Use this too let developers using unknown classes more flexible at runtime.

+The one of the using example is with `CoreData`'s dynamic created objects in runtime.

 References
 ------